sourmash-bio/sourmash/doc/command-line.md

 For example,
 ```
-sourmash signature cat file1.sig file2.sig -o all.zip
+sourmash signature cat file1.sig file2.sig -o all.sig.zip
 ```
-will combine all signatures in `file1.sig` and `file2.sig` and put them in the file `all.zip`.
+will combine all signatures in `file1.sig` and `file2.sig` and put them in the file `all.sig.zip`.

 #### Using picklists with `sourmash sig cat`